simpleloop/crudl-connectors-base/README.md

-A connector layer to access any API uniformly using CRUD methods
+A connector layer to access any API uniformly using CRUD methods.

 ## Structure